openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 But as you may have noticed, pairs of tokens are now misaligned because a new word `big` (`2466`) was added to the Prediction but not in the Reference.

 3. Pairs of tokens (Original-Reference; Original-Prediction) are aligned to consider gaps in case Reference and/or Prediction have different lengths.

+This mainly occurs when additional words are added whether in References or Predictions compared to Originals.
+This is translated as an additional *gap* in the Original list of tokens.

 To better visualize which tokens were modified in comparison of the *Original*, each list of pairs is modified into a sparse vector.
 If the original token was modified, or if a token was added or deleted, it is considered as `1`: